Smoothing Slot Attention Iterations and Recurrences: Introduction

 \section{Introduction}

-Object-Centric Learning (OCL) \cite{locatello2020slotattent} aims to represent objects in a visual scene as distinct vectors, with the background as another vector.
-Ideally, this yields a structured compact representation that outperforms popular dense feature maps in advanced vision tasks.
-In dynamics modeling, evolving these object-level slots over time captures more accurate object interactions \cite{villar2025playslot}.
-For visual reasoning, their concise form allows more explicit object relationship modeling, slashing the search space and computation load \cite{ding2021aloe}.
-In visual prediction, disentangling objects facilitates more compositional generation of future frames \cite{villar2023ocvp}.
+Object-Centric Learning (OCL) \citep{locatello2020slotattent} aims to represent objects (and the background) in a visual scene as distinct vectors.
+Such structured and compact representation can outperform dense feature maps in advanced vision tasks.
+Evolving object slots over time captures more accurate dynamics modeling \citep{villar2025playslot}.
+Slots' concise form allows more explicit object-relation modeling in visual reasoning \citep{ding2021aloe}.
+Disentangling objects facilitates compositional generation of future frames in video prediction \citep{villar2023ocvp}.

-Powered by Slot Attention (SA) \cite{locatello2020slotattent}, modern OCL methods have significantly improved and can now scale to real-world complex images and videos.
-SA is essentially a form of iterative cross attention, where query vectors compete to aggregate their corresponding object information, discovering objects as segmentation masks and representing them as slot vectors \cite{locatello2020slotattent}.
-The model is trained by minimizing reconstruction loss based on the slots, requiring no external supervision.
-Specifically, for image, the queries are usually cold-start and sampled from multiple Gaussian distributions fitted to the entire dataset \cite{jia2023boqsa}.
-Such queries contain no information about any specific sample, thus to obtain slots by refining queries using SA on image features, typically three iterations are necessary.
-For video, such aggregation occurs recurrently across all frames in a shared way, where queries for the first frame are the same as in the image case while queries for non-first frames are transitioned from the previous frame's slots \cite{singh2022steve}.
-Unlike the first frame's queries, non-first frames' queries are already quite sample-specific, yet the aggregation transforms are identical or homogeneous across all frames.
+Mainstream OCL owes its success largely to Slot Attention (SA) \citep{locatello2020slotattent}.
+It is essentially a form of iterative cross attention, where query slots compete to aggregate as much object information and discover objects as segmentation masks \citep{locatello2020slotattent}.
+Such model is trained by minimizing reconstruction loss based on the aggregated slots, requiring no external supervision.
+Specifically, for image, query slots are usually sampled from some dataset-level Gaussian distributions \citep{jia2023boqsa} or initialized as some position priors \citep{kipf2021savi}.
+Such queries contain little information about a specific sample, making iterative refinement necessary.
+For video, such aggregation transform proceeds recurrently across frames, where queries for the first frame are the same as in the image case while queries for non-first frames are transitioned from the previous frame's slots \citep{singh2022steve}.
+Unlike the first frame's queries, non-first frames' queries are already sample-specific.